 At 12oz or 345g for a half pair of men’s EU size 42 (the EU sizes are due to the fact that Scarpa is an Italian brand) the Mojito approach shoe is moderately lightweight – in the approach shoe category.
 While there are approach shoes that are much lighter than the Mojito, such as the La Sportiva TX2 that weighs in at 9.8oz, the Mojito’s weight isn’t something to be frowned upon, given the fact that it dons a suede leather upper, a material that is naturally heavier than the mesh knit found on TX2.

-The combination of the Vibram rubber outsole and the Italian water-resistant leather upper makes the Scarp Mojito extremely durable and worth the couple of extra ounces it comes with.
-Additionally, the leather
+The combination of the Vibram rubber outsole and the Italian water-resistant leather upper makes the Scarpa Mojito extremely durable and worth a couple of extra ounces it comes with.

 Depending on the way you intend to use the Scarpa